 Our consultant team carefully and thoroughly reviews every failed IVF or ICSI cycle.
 In cases of Intrauterine Insemination failure, treatment is reviewed after three consecutive negative cycles.

 Our specialists share their collective expertise to identify if there are any reasons why, on this occasion, your treatment didn’t work.
 Sometimes there isn’t one specific obvious cause.

 We will look to see if there are any changes to your treatment protocol we can make.
 You can be reassured that any existing issues which could have affected IVF outcome – such as your age, or your lifestyle - would have been identified and taken into account when first planning treatment.

-We’ll arrange any additional tests that we feel may be necessary before any further cycles are attempted.
+We’ll arrange any additional tests if IVF fails that we feel may be necessary before any further cycles are attempted.
 These may include analysing sperm for DNA damage or checking for chromosome abnormalities in any remaining embryos.

-Your age, your lifestyle – such as weight, smoking and alcohol intake – and how well you respond to stimulation, sperm quality, egg quality, embryo quality and embryo transfer all have bearing on the outcome of each cycle.
+Your age, your lifestyle – such as weight, smoking and alcohol intake – and how well you respond to stimulation, sperm quality, egg quality, embryo quality and embryo transfer all have bearing on if IVF fails.

 The good news is that there is a lot we can do to influence all these factors.
 We can choose only the best sperm, best embryos, and even help to boost chances of implantation, using various techniques and technologies:

 Extended embryo culture:If you have suitable embryos they will be developed to an advanced Blastocyst stage, at no additional cost to you.
 Only embryos that reach Blastocyst stage will be selected for transfer.